theochem/iodata/doc/basis.rst

         \quad m = 1\ldots \ell \\

 These expressions show that cosine-like functions contain a factor :math:`\cos(m
-\phi)`, and similarly the sine-like contain a factor :math:`\sin(m \phi)`.
+\phi)`, and similarly the sine-like functions contain a factor :math:`\sin(m \phi)`.
 The factor :math:`r^\ell` causes real regular solid harmonics to be homogeneous Cartesian polynomials, i.e. linear combinations of the Cartesian polynomials defined in the previous subsection.

 Real regular solid harmonics are used because the pure s- and p-type functions are consistent with their Cartesian counterparts: